criblio/appscope/website/src/pages/docs/rules-file.md

 ## Rules File

-The `scope start` command requires a rules file, whose purpose is to specify processes to scope along with configs to apply to those processes, and, optionally, processes **not** to scope.
+The `scope start` command requires a Rules file, whose purpose is to specify processes to scope along with configs to apply to those processes.

-The AppScope repo provides both a JSON and a YAML version of an example rules file in the `conf` directory.
+The AppScope repo provides both a JSON and a YAML version of an example Rules file in the `conf` directory.
 The YAML version is reproduced below.

-In Cribl Edge and Cribl Scope, instead of editing files, you create rules in the AppScope Source UI.
+In Cribl Edge and Cribl Scope, instead of editing files, you create Rules in the **Process Monitoring** tab of the AppScope Source UI.

 ### How Rules Files Work

-The allowlist is under the `allow` heading.
-To scope anything, AppScope requires the allowlist to include a `procname`, an `arg`, or both.
+The Rules file begins with a top-level `allow` heading.
+Each Rule must provide a value for either the `procname` or the `arg` element, and leave the other element empty.

 - Use `procname` to match an actual process name, e.g., `redis-server`.
 - Use `arg` to perform a substring match on the entire command that starts a process.
 For example, `redis` will match all processes whose starting command includes `redis`, even if the process name itself does not.

-The allowlist allows all processes which match **either** a `procname` or an `arg`.
+After the `procname` and `arg` element comes the `config` element, which contains the same elements as a freestanding AppScope [config file](config-file).

-Denylists also use `procname` and `arg`.
-Only allowlists have `config` elements.
-When a process matches an allowlist, AppScope applies the specified `config` when scoping that process.
+When a process matches a Rule, AppScope applies the specified `config` when scoping that process.

 ### Example Rules File